 Causes and origins

 Cystic fibrosis is a fatal recessive genetic disorder (both parents must carry the defective gene to pass on the disease).
 The gene responsible for cystic fibrosis encodes a protein known as cystic fibrosis transmembrane conductance regulator (CFTR), which was discovered in 1989.
-A mutation in this protein makes the body produce abnormally high quantities of thick, sticky mucus.
+More than 2,000 mutations have been identified to date, of which the most frequent (found in about 80% of patients in France) is the F508del.
+A mutation in the CFTR channel modifies the ionic exchanges and makes the body produce abnormally high quantities of thick, sticky mucus.
 Although the disorder affects the mucus produced by several organs, impairment to the respiratory system is the main cause of morbidity and mortality.

 The excess of mucus and the lack of mucociliary clearance (a mechanism by which any particles inhaled that are larger than a certain size are transported to the digestive tract) encourage the development of respiratory infections by opportunistic bacteria (Staphylococcus aureus, Pseudomonas aeruginosa and Hemophilus influenzae).
 These infections cause an exacerbated inflammatory response in the airways which becomes chronic, destroying lung tissue and leading to a progressive loss of respiratory function until the patient dies.